sah1awy/Automation/README.md

-ML Automation using popular tools such as Pycaret, Tpot, AutoML and more
+ML Automation using popular libs such as Pycaret, Tpot, AutoML and more